UK Private Parking Grace Periods Explained (2024 Code)

 PCN Beater can check if your charge breaches the grace period rules and draft your appeal for £6.99.

-Under the October 2024 Code, private parking operators must allow a minimum of 10 minutes after your paid parking time expires before they can issue a Parking Charge Notice.
+Under the trade body code of practice, private parking operators must allow a minimum of 10 minutes after your paid parking time expires before they can issue a Parking Charge Notice.

 This means if you paid for parking until 3:00pm, you cannot be charged until at least 3:10pm.